amaranth-lang/amaranth-stdio/README.md

-# Industry standard I/O for nMigen
+# Industry standard I/O for Amaranth HDL

-## Modules for standard I/O such as UART, SPI, I²C, ...

-TBD
+TODO

-### License
+## License

-nMigen is released under the very permissive two-clause BSD license.
-Under the terms of this license, you are authorized to use nMigen for closed-source proprietary designs.
+Amaranth is released under the very permissive two-clause BSD license.
+Under the terms of this license, you are authorized to use Amaranth for closed-source proprietary designs.

 See LICENSE file for full copyright and license info.